ministryofjustice/fb-specification/documentation/overview/block/block.md

 When a block is nested within another block (for example, when a component is included in a page), it can either be defined inline or by reference using the `_isa` property.

 *TODO: Does the referencing block need to include its _type?*
+* Nope - if the block is expanded before validation (and rendering), the implicit _type will have become explicit *

 #### Inline block defintion